Lake CounTree

 • Provide food sources for wildlife

 Lake Countree is a residential planting initiative developed to encourage citizens to help grow and preserve Lake Country's urban forest canopy.
-2024 is the third year for this new initiative where Lake Country residents can purchase one tree per household for the low price of $50 (incl.
+2025 is the fourth year for this initiative where Lake Country residents can purchase one tree per household for the low price of $50 (incl.
 GST).

 Note: There is NO waitlist.
-Once the 125 trees are sold, there are no more available for this year's program.
+Once the 120 trees (30 of each variety) are sold, there are no more available for this year's program.

 By purchasing and planting a tree through the Lake Countree program, you are making a positive impact on the environment.